stefaneidelloth/javafx-d3/README.md

 ## How it works:

-Javafx-d3 uses the JavaFx WebView [3] to display an html page and to execute JavaScript.
+Javafx-d3 uses the JavaFx WebView [[3]](https://docs.oracle.com/javafx/2/webview/jfxpub-webview.htm "JavaFx WebView") to display an html page and to execute JavaScript.
 The JavaScript library d3.js is injected into the WebView.
-Using so called JSObjects [4] we are able to communicate between Java and JavaScript.
+Using so called JSObjects [[4]](http://docstore.mik.ua/orelly/web/jscript/ch19_06.html "Using JavaScript from Java") we are able to communicate between Java and JavaScript.
-This way, you can use the full power of d3.js (at least the part that is already wrapped here) for Java desktop applications to produce neat visualizations [5].
+This way, you can use the full power of d3.js (at least the part that is already wrapped here) for Java desktop applications to produce neat visualizations [[5]](https://github.com/mbostock/d3/wiki/Gallery "d3.js gallery").

 ## How to get started: